A.I. driven Digital Workers (DW) for Business Services

-This proposed research aligns to The new Advanced Research and Engineering centre within Northern Ireland.
+This proposed research aligns to the new Advanced Research and Engineering centre (ARC) within Northern Ireland.
 This Centre will drive future innovations in technology and enhance our capabilities in important research areas such as robotic process automation (RPA), workflow automation, visualisation, data analytics and artificial intelligence (AI).
 The Centre brings together expertise from PwC, University of Ulster and Queen’s University Belfast.
-This research project aligns to the workflow and AI streams within the Centre.
-A selection process will determine the strongest candidates across a range of projects, who may then be offered funding for their chosen project.
-Approximately £6000 per year is payable to the sponsored student in addition to the normal stipend.
+PwC are a collaborating partner on this project and have committed to providing co-location, sharing of data and co-supervision, along with an additional cash contribution of approximately £6000 per year in addition to the normal stipend.
 A digital worker is an automated piece of software designed and developed to perform parts of some traditionally defined job role.
 After years of development, machine automation has reached a point that enables digital workers to free humans from some repetitive and labour intensive work.
 This allows the human to focus more on the value-added part, and this has been shown to increase productivity and user satisfaction.
 More recently, deep learning applied to digital working has been shown to achieve human level performance and even outperform humans in a number of popular and simple tasks.
 This state of the art research motivates the development and deployment of digital workers based on deep neural networks (DNNs) within the business supply chain of some professional services.
 Replacing human work with robotic/automata work raises significant ethical issues and these will studied as part of the project.

 The main specific aim of this project is to deliver a transparent, fair, understandable and accountable digital worker driven by deep learning.